|Page tools: Print Page Print All RSS Search this Product|

 Social Marital Status & Registered Marital Status

-165 These data are from the Census of Population and Housing.
-Social Marital Status Records a person's relationship status based on their current living arrangements.
-Where a couple relationship exists in the household the type of relationship is identified.
+166 These data are from the Census of Population and Housing.
+Social Marital Status records a person's relationship status based on their current living arrangements - where a couple relationship exists in the household and the type of relationship is identified.
 All persons aged 15 years and over, who are usually resident and present in the household on Census night and who are not in a couple relationship are identified as 'Not married'.

-166 Registered Marital Status Records a person's formal registered marital status.
+167 Registered Marital Status records a person's formal registered marital status.
 If registered marital status is not stated it is imputed.
 Applicable to persons aged 15 years and over.

 Access to Internet at Home

-168 These data are from the Census of Population and Housing.
-Shows the proportion of occupied private dwellings in the region that had the internet accessed from them.
+169 These data are from the Census of Population and Housing.
+Shows the proportion of occupied private dwellings in the region, where the internet was accessed from.

-171 These data are from the Census of Population and Housing.
-Describes whether a dwelling is owned, being purchased or rented, applicable to private dwellings.
+172 These data are from the Census of Population and Housing.
+Describes whether a dwelling is owned, being purchased or rented.
+Applicable to private dwellings.

 Rent and Mortgage Payments